shubhambasu/Genome_Compression_Detection_Pipeline/README.md

-#  Developing a novel pipeline for detecting genomic compressions caused by genome misassembly.
+#  Developing a novel pipeline for detecting genomic compressions caused by whole genome misassembly.

 ## Synoposis